Unusual Malaysian Drinks You Want To Try

 Air Ular is just a herbal drink and has nothing to do with snakes.

-In Conclusion, there are over a few hundred variations of Malaysian Drinks for you to choose from.
+In Conclusion, you can choose from over a few hundred variations of Malaysian Drinks.

 If you are still undecided, you can always ask for a bottle of mineral water or “Sky Juice.”

-The Classy Name of Plain Water is known as Sky Juice for us Malaysians.
+The Classy Name of Plain Water is Sky Juice for Malaysians.

 What’s your favorite Malaysian drink?